 Social work degree completion

 Complete your degree through Bluffton's nationally accredited, social work program!

 The degree compleation plan is designed for working adults looking to advance in their careers while maintaining their busy schedules.
 It taps into what Bluffton is all about—building relationships and serving students.

 Learn more about the evening social work classes from Dr. Walt Paquin, director of the social work program.

 Classes meet one night a week

 - Social work courses will be mostly in-person on the Bluffton University campus.

 - General education courses may be taken online with Bluffton’s business management degree completion program.

 - Field placements would likely take place in the spring or summer of final year.

-- Students with an associate’s degree in early childhood education, criminal justice, allied health, education, human services or social work.
+- Students with an associate’s degree in early childhood education, child development, criminal justice, allied health, education, human services or social work.